theopensystemslab/planx-new/doc/how-to/how-to-setup-custom-subdomains.md

 10. **PlanX** - Point application to new custom domain

   - Add subdomain to `PREVIEW_ONLY_DOMAINS` in the PlanX frontend.
 This is located in `editor.planx.uk/src/routes/utils.ts`
-  - Add subdomain to `team.domain` column via Hasura
+  - Add subdomain to `team.domain` column via Hasura (production only)

 11.  **PlanX** - Add custom domain to UptimeRobot (create monitor & also select SSL reminders)